Web3NL/motoko-book/src/advanced-concepts/async-calls.md

 # Async Programming

 The asynchronous programming paradigm of the Internet Computer is based on the actor model.

-Actors are isolated units of code and state that communicate with each other by calling each others' [shared functions].
-Each shared function call results in at least 1 or more [messages](#messages-and-atomicity) to be sent and executed.
+[Actors] are isolated units of code and state that communicate with each other by calling each others' [shared functions] where each shared function call triggers at least 1 or more [messages](#messages-and-atomicity) to be sent and executed.

 To master Motoko programming on the IC, we need to understand how to write _asynchronous code_, how to [**correctly handle async calls using try-catch**](#try-catch-expressions) and mutate the state safely.